tradfree-mod/dimmer-frame/README.md

 - Set fan to always, 100%, if available
 - Remember to rotate the model if using "hardcore" supports

+## Troubleshooting

+### Screw hole is too wide/tight

+Tweak it in `config.scad`

+### Can't push battery in

+Make sure you've scraped the supports away well enough.
+Insert the battery from the PCB side: it must be flush with the battery housing on the other side.

+You can tweak the battery clip sizes in `include/sizes.scad`, change `battery_small_clip_dimens` and `battery_big_clip_dimens`.

+### PCB doesn't click in

+Make sure the battery is flush with its housing.
+Also make sure you didn't break the clips.

 ## License

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/)